Braves vs. Phillies Player Props Betting Odds

 Schwarber Stats

-- Kyle Schwarber has put up 48 hits with seven doubles, a triple, 20 home runs and 53 walks.
-He has driven in 41 runs.
+- Kyle Schwarber has 50 hits with seven doubles, a triple, 20 home runs, 53 walks and 41 RBI.

-- Schwarber brings a four-game streak with at least one hit into this contest.
-During his last five outings he is hitting .300 with a double, two home runs, four walks and five RBI.
+- Schwarber heads into this game looking to extend his five-game hit streak.
+In his last five games he is hitting .381 with a double, two home runs, three walks and five RBI.

 Schwarber Recent Games